mlhartme/pommes/README.md

 ### Status

-`pommes st` lists all checkouts in the current directory, together with a status marker similar to `svn st`
+`pommes st` lists all checkouts in the current directory, together with a status marker similar to `svn st`.

 ### Goto